Best in Travel is here! Discover 2025’s destinations

 Accessible transportation in Portugal

-Note that before flying to Portugal, be sure to request MyWay service through your airline up to 48 hours before your departure time.
+Before flying to Portugal, request MyWay service through your airline up to 48 hours before your departure time.
 MyWay provides service getting you through the airport – and sometimes off the plane (as not all planes in Portugal connect to the jetway, requiring access via stairs).